denten-books/plain-text/0-intro.md

 distribution in the market economy.

-Distinctions of labor will remain in place as long as the conversation about ideas like "form" and "content" persists in the abstract, apart from their material contexts.
+Distinctions of labor will remain in place as long as the conversation about ideas like "form" and "content" persists in the abstract.
 Similarly, a materialist critique cannot achieve its stated aims without purchase on the material world.
 Contemporary knowledge workers stare into rectangular black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.
 Connecting theories of meaning-making to their practice offers a way out of the conundrum.
 Bad faith identifies a misalignment between thought and action.[^ln-sartre] The solution to connect "meaning" with "operational meaning" belongs to a species of pragmatism.
 William James articulated the approach concisely when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies."[@james_pragmatisms_1907 233] For James and other pragmatists, truth could not exist in the abstract alone.
 It also entailed causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James asked: "How will the truth be realized? [...]
 [W]hat concrete difference will its being true make in anyone's actual life? [...]
 What experiences will be different from those which would obtain if the belief were false?"[@james_pragmatisms_1907 200] Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein, would later write in a similar vein about meaning "defined by reference to the